Suarez may miss rest of season as Barcelona striker ruled out for four months after surgery | Goal.com

 Suarez may miss rest of season as Barcelona striker ruled out for four months after surgery

-The Uruguayan picked up a knock during the Blaugrana's 3-2 Supercopa de Espana semi-final loss to Atletico Madrid in Jeddah on Thursday, with it then reported the following day that he had aggravated a previous injury.
+The Uruguayan picked up a knock during the Blaugrana's 3-2 Supercopa de Espana semi-final loss to Atletico Madrid in Jeddah on Thursday, with it then reported the following day that he had aggravated an old injury.

 Indeed, a niggle in his right knee had previously kept him out of Barca's Copa del Rey final defeat at the hands of Valencia at the tail end of last season.